Preciousomonze/woo-sales-product-schedule-manipulator/README.md

-# Woo Sales Product Timer Manipulator
+# Woo Sales Product Schedule Manipulator
 This helps you modify the status of a product after the countdown or sales period has ended.
 Requires **WooCommerce**.

 Current Available status